myreceiptt/nota-markdown/archived-oioi/2025/09/firewall-manager-playbook.md

 ---

 ## Non-Binding Clause
-This MoU is not legally binding, except where explicitly stated otherwise (e.g. confidentiality).
+This MoU is not legally binding, except where explicitly stated otherwise (e.g., confidentiality).

 ---

 ## Duration
-This MoU shall remain valid until [date / event], unless replaced by a formal Contract.
+This MoU shall remain valid until [date/event], unless replaced by a formal Contract.

 ---